Sunefei/sunefei.github.io/_pages/cv.md

 Education
 ======
-* Ph.D student in Computer Science, Zhejiang University, Sept 2019 - Present
+* Ph.D student in Computer Technology, Zhejiang University, Sept 2021 - Present
   * Advisor: Prof. [Yang Yang](http://yangy.org/)
   * Research Interest: Machine Learning and Data Mining on Graphs.
   * Note: Specifically, in Sept.
 2019 I was a master student and my research interest was Software Defined Networking (SDN).
-Due to the passion about AI and Graph Mining, in Dec 2020 I applied for the Ph.D. program advised by Prof. [Yang Yang](http://yangy.org/).
+Due to the passion about AI and Graph Mining, in Sept.
+2021 I applied for the Ph.D. program advised by Prof. [Yang Yang](http://yangy.org/).

 <!-- * Master student in Aerospace Information, Zhejiang University, Sept 2019 - Dec 2020
   * Advisor: Prof. Guanghua Song and Prof. Bowei Yang